2011 NATO attack in Pakistan: Supply lines reopening

-Pakistan decided to reopen the supply lines after the US Secretary of State Hilary Clinton apologised on 3 July 2012 for the Salala incident via a telephone call to Pakistani Foreign Minister Hina Rabbani Khar.
+Pakistan decided to reopen the supply lines after the US Secretary of State Hillary Clinton apologised on 3 July 2012 for the Salala incident via a telephone call to Pakistani Foreign Minister Hina Rabbani Khar.
 "Foreign Minister Khar and I acknowledged the mistakes that resulted in the loss of Pakistani military lives," Clinton said in a statement.
 "We are sorry for the losses suffered by the Pakistani military.
 We are committed to working closely with Pakistan and Afghanistan to prevent this from ever happening again."
 US Secretary of Defence Leon Panetta said in a separate statement that the US "remains committed to improving our partnership with Pakistan and to working closely together as our two nations confront common security challenges in the region", US General John R. Allen said in a statement that the agreement is "a demonstration of Pakistan's desire to help secure a brighter future for both Afghanistan and the region at large." and NATO Secretary-General Anders Fogh Rasmussen welcomed the announcement to reopen the supply lines, stating it highlighted the important role Pakistan has in supporting a stable future for Afghanistan.